roblatham00/data-structures/README.md

 black tree to also offer ordered-statistics methods

 ### compressed array

 what if you wanted to store ten billion items in memory?
 Traditionally, one would use an out-of-core approach, possibly with compression.
 Maybe we can keep everything in-core if we compress it.

+### skiplists

+Just your run of the mill skiplist, as described in the Pugh paper.

 #### related work
 - growable arrays